 Courses

-BIS2B Introduction to Biology: Principles of Ecology & Evolution: Introduction to basic principles of ecology and evolutionary biology, focusing on the fundamental mechanisms that generate and maintain biological diversity across scales ranging from molecules and genes to global processes and patterns.
+BIS 2B/BIO 1 Introduction to Biology: Principles of Ecology & Evolution: Introduction to basic principles of ecology and evolutionary biology, focusing on the fundamental mechanisms that generate and maintain biological diversity across scales ranging from molecules and genes to global processes and patterns.
 Offered every quarter.

 PLS 141 Ethnobotany: Relationships and interactions between plants and people, including human perceptions, management, and uses of plants, influences of plants on human cultures, and effects of human activity on plant ecology and evolution.
 Concepts, questions, methods, and ethical considerations in ethnobotanical research.
 Offered Winter quarter every year.